javoxirone/mini-tournament-system/README.md

 ﻿# Mini Tournament System

-A lightweight REST API to manage single-elimination tournaments.
+A lightweight REST API to manage tournaments.
-Built with FastAPI, SQLAlchemy, and Alembic, the system allows you to create tournaments, register players, generate brackets, and track match progress.

----

-## 🚀 Features

-- Create and manage tournaments
-- Register players
-- Automatically generate single-elimination brackets
-- Record match results and progress winners
-- View matches and current bracket status
-- RESTful API with Swagger UI

 ---